nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 3a1.
 System displays error message and prompt for indexes.
     * Use case resumes at step 3.

-**Use case 5: Create new tag**
+**Use case 5: Create new tag(s)**

 **MSS**

-1. User enters the command to create new tag.
+1. User enters the command to create new tag(s).
-2. The system prompts for the description of the new tag.
-3. User enters the description of the new tag.
+2. User enters the description of the new tag(s) to be added.
-4. The system verifies the input.
+3. The system checks if the tag(s) already exist(s), and if attempting to add the tag(s) would exceed the limit.
-5. The system updates the tag list to show the new created tag and shows confirmation message.
+4. The system updates the tag list to show the new created tag(s) and shows a confirmation message.

     Use case ends.

 **Extensions**

+* 2a.
+User enters at least one invalid description (e.g. containing non-ASCII characters, or is too long)
+    * 2a1.
+System displays error message and the correct usage.
+    * Use case ends.

 * 3a.
-User enters an invalid description (e.g. containing non-ASCII characters)
+Adding the new tag(s) would exceed the limit on the number of predefined tags allowed.
     * 3a1.
-System displays error message and prompt tag description.
+System displays a message indicating the limit has been reached.
-    * Use case resumes at step 3.
+    * Use case ends.

 * 3b.
-User enters a duplicate tag description (i.e. tag already exists in the tag list)
+User enters at least one duplicate tag description (i.e. tag already exists in the tag list)
     * 3b1.
+System continues to update the tag list for non-offending tag descriptions (if any).
-System displays a message indicating the tag already exists.
+    * 3b2.
+System displays a message indicating the tag(s) that already exist(s).
     * Use case ends.

-* 5a.
-Tag list limit has been reached
-    * 5a1.
-System displays a message indicating the tag list limit has been reached.
-    * Use case ends.

 **Use case 6: Delete tag**

 **MSS**

+1. User enters the command to delete tag(s).
+2. User enters the description of the tag(s) to be deleted.
+3. The system checks if the tag(s) to be deleted exist(s).
+4. The system updates the tag list to remove the deleted tag(s) and shows a confirmation message.

+   Use case ends.

+**Extensions**

+* 2a.
+User enters at least one invalid description (e.g. containing non-ASCII characters, or is too long)
+* 2a1.
+System displays error message and the correct usage.
+* Use case ends.

+* 3a.
+User enters at least one tag description that does not match any of the predefined tags.
+    * 3a1.
+System continues to update the tag list for non-offending tag descriptions (if any).
+    * 3a2.
+System displays a message indicating the tag(s) that already exist(s).
+    * Use case ends.

+**Use case 7: Rename tag**

+**MSS**

-1. User enters the command to delete tag.
+1. User enters the command to rename tag.
 2. The system prompts for the description of the tag.
-3. User enters the description of the tag.
+3. User enters the description of the tag to be renamed, and the new description.
 4. The system verifies the input.
-5. The system updates the tag list to show that the tag no longer exist and shows confirmation message.
+5. The system updates the tag description and shows confirmation message.

     Use case ends.

 **Extensions**

 * 3a.
-User enters an invalid description (e.g. containing non-ASCII characters)
+User enters at least one invalid description (e.g. containing non-ASCII characters)
     * 3a1.
 System displays error message and prompt tag description.
     * Use case resumes at step 3.

+* 3a.
+User enters a description not matching any existing tags.
+    * 3b1.
+System displays a message indicating the tag to rename does not exist.
+    * Use case ends.

 * 3b.
-User enters a description not matching any existing tags (i.e. tag does not exist in the tag list)
+User enters a description already associated with another tag
     * 3b1.
-System displays a message indicating the tag does not exist.
+System displays a message indicating the new name is already in use.
     * Use case ends.

-**Use case 7: Tag guest**
+**Use case 8: Tag guest**

 **MSS**